September 3rd is National Skyscraper Day!

 1974 – 1981 – Wells Fargo Center, Jacksonville

-First known as the Independent Life Building, the tower was built in 1974 by the Independent Life and Accident Insurance Company.
+The Independent Life and Accident Insurance Company built this tower in 1974, first known as the Independent Life Building.
 Later on, the company moved operations to Nashville in 1995.
 The building went through many hands until Wells Fargo bought the location in 2011.
 Today, the building is still the location of Wells Fargo and is the second tallest building in Jacksonville.

 1981 – 1984 – One Tampa City Center, Tampa

 Standing at 39 stories tall and 537 feet, One Tampa City Center was the tallest building in Florida for three years.
-First known as the GTE building, it was the second-ever skyscraper built in Tampa.
+This building, the second-ever skyscraper built in Tampa first went by a different name – the GTE Building.
 In 1991, the building was the first in Florida to start a building-wide recycling system!
 You can visit the building today as well as many of the businesses that call the City Center their home.

 1984 – 2003 Southeast Financial Center, Miami

 The Southeast Financial Center in Miami was the tallest building south of New York City and east of the Mississippi River when it opened in 1984.
 It was first built to be the home of Southeast Bank until it went out of business in 1991.
 The building can be seen as far away as Fort Lauderdale!
-Even night space shuttle launches are seen from the top floors of the building.
+You can even watch night space shuttle launches from the top floors of the building.
 The building was in the Wesley Snipes movie Drop Zone and in episodes of Miami Vice.
 In 2016 the owner of Zara, Amancio Ortega, purchased the building for over $500 million!
 Consequently, this made it one of the largest real estate deals in South Florida.

 2003 – 2017 – Four Seasons Hotel, Miami